Michael Moorcock: Biography

 Moorcock is the subject of four book-length works, a monograph and an interview, by Colin Greenland.
 In 1983, Greenland published The Entropy Exhibition: Michael Moorcock and the British 'New Wave' in Science Fiction.
-He followed this with Michael Moorcock: Death is No Obstacle, a book-length interview about technique, in 1992.
+He followed this with Michael Moorcock: Death is No Obstacle, a book-length series of interviews with Moorcock about the techniques in his writing, in 1992.
 Michael Moorcock: Law of Chaos by Jeff Gardiner and Michael Moorcock: Fiction, Fantasy and the World's Pain by Mark Scroggins were published more recently.

 In the 1990s, Moorcock moved to Texas in the United States.
 His wife Linda is American.
-He spends half of the year in Texas, the other half in Paris.
+He spends half of the year in Texas, the other half in Paris, France.

 Political views

 Moorcock's works feature political content.
 In one interview, he states, "I am an anarchist and a pragmatist.
 My moral/philosophical position is that of an anarchist."
 In describing how his writing relates to his political philosophy, Moorcock says, "My books frequently deal with aristocratic heroes, gods and so forth.
 All of them end on a note which often states quite directly that one should serve neither gods nor masters but become one's own master."